-Let us take you through the different types of travel insurance policies available in India:
+Let us take you through the different types of travel insurance plans available in India:

 This type of insurance plan is meant for people travelling within the geographical borders of India.
 It protects individuals as well as families travelling within the Indian states from unforeseen financial emergencies.
 It provides coverage including medical cover, loss of baggage and personal accident cover amongst others.

-It is a customized insurance that covers people travelling to one or more than one Schengen countries.
+It is customized overseas travel insurance that covers people travelling to one or more than one Schengen countries.
 It protects the insured travellers from any unforeseen emergencies that may lead to incurring financial losses.
-Some of the most common coverage provided under this type of trip insurance includes medical cover, loss of passport, delay in check-in baggage arrival, loss of check-in baggage, personal liability, personal accident cover and accidental death & dismemberment (common carrier.
+Some of the most common coverage provided under this type of trip insurance includes medical cover, loss of passport, delay in check-in baggage arrival, loss of check-in baggage, personal liability, personal accident cover and accidental death & dismemberment (common carrier).

 This type of insurance plan is designed especially for families travelling overseas together.
 It usually covers the policyholder, his/ her spouse and his dependent children.
 The sum insured is mostly available in both individual and family floater basis.
 All insured members of a family can avail covers including medical expenses, loss of passport, personal liability, loss or delay of check-in baggage and many more.

-This type of insurance plan has been tailor-made, especially, for the elderly people.
-Most travel insurance companies cover travellers above the ages of 60 under such policies.
-It protects such travellers from unpredictable financial emergencies including medical expenses, dental expenses, repatriation of mortal remains, loss or delay of check-in baggage, medical evacuation, etc. just like an international travel insurance plan.
+This type of insurance plan has been tailor-made, especially, for elderly people.
+Most travel insurance companies cover travellers above the ages of 60 under such policies just like health insurance.
+It protects such travellers from unpredictable financial emergencies, including medical expenses, dental expenses, repatriation of mortal remains, loss or delay of check-in baggage, medical evacuation, etc. just like an international travel insurance plan.

 It is a student-friendly insurance plan that has been customized for Indians travelling abroad to study.
 It comes with an extended validity of up to 2 years.
-Apart from the basic coverage of overseas insurance, it also provides the students with covers including sponsor protection, study interruption, medical evacuation, bail bond and two-way compassionate visit and bail bond amongst others.
+Apart from the basic coverage of overseas travel insurance plan, it also provides the students with covers including sponsor protection, study interruption, medical evacuation, bail bond and two-way compassionate visit for the insured and the family member amongst others.

 This type of insurance plan has been designed to cater to the needs of corporates travelling for business purposes.
 It usually has a validity of up to 1 year that allows the insured traveller to undertake several journeys.
 It includes covers such as flight delay, medical expenses, loss of baggage, missed connecting flight, etc.